May is M.I.L.K. Month!

-In May, local businesses unite to support the nearly 200 children experiencing homelessness in the Northshore School District, this year.
+In May, local businesses, community members and families unite to support the nearly 200 children experiencing homelessness in the Northshore School District.

-Your donation of spare change buys school clothes, schools supplies and books as well yearbooks, school pictures, graduation fees and as other school related costs for our most vulnerable students.
+Your donation of spare change buys school clothes, schools supplies and books, as well yearbooks, school pictures, graduation fees and other school related costs for our most vulnerable students.

-Thanks to your support, Joseph had a sleeping bag and a flashlight for Camp Cedar Springs; Angela’s was able to interview for her first part time job in new business attire, and Helana was able to take the last extra credit to graduate.
+Thanks to your support, Joseph had a sleeping bag and a flashlight for Camp Cedar Springs; Angela was able to interview for her first part time job in new business attire, and Helana was able to take the last extra credit to graduate.
 All made possible by you.
-Since 2010, M.I.L.K. has provide students with more than $36,500 to fund school supplies, school pictures, test fees and graduation fees.
+Since 2010, M.I.L.K. has provides students with more than $40,000 to fund school supplies, school pictures, test fees and graduation fees.

 What is McKinney Vento

 The McKinney-Vento Act is federal legislation that has been in effect since 1987 to support children and youth experiencing homelessness.
 The McKinney-Vento Act defines “homeless children and youth” as individuals who lack a fixed, regular and adequate nighttime residence.
 The intent of the McKinney-Vento Act is to ensure that homeless children and youth enroll and succeed in school.

 The school district receives no funding assistance to provide these programs and relies heavily on Foundation funding to meet the needs of students.
 Read more here